Good-Heart-Technology/CIPP-GDAP-Invite-Generator/README.md

 - CIPP instance with API access
 - GitHub account

+## 🔐 CIPP API Setup

+To use this application, you need to configure API access in your CIPP instance:

+1. **Generate API Key Credentials in CIPP**:
+   - Log into your CIPP instance
+   - Generate an API key credential
+   - Store the credentials in a safe place (you'll need them for configuration)

+2. **Create CIPP Role with Required Permissions**:
+   - Create a new CIPP role with only these permissions:
+     - `CIPP.Core.Read`
+     - `Tenant.Relationship.ReadWrite`

+3. **Assign Role to API Key**:
+   - Assign the newly created role to your API key

+4. **Configure Credentials**:
+   - Input the API credentials into your `wrangler.toml` file
+   - Add the API secret to Cloudflare secrets (as shown in deployment steps above)

 ## 🛠️ Setup Instructions

 ### 1. Set Up Cloudflare Zero Trust Protection